TruewindIT/cordova-android-exercises-plugin/memory-bank/systemPatterns.md

     *   iOS: HealthKit's asynchronous query completion handlers (`HKSampleQuery`, `requestAuthorization`).
 Main thread dispatch (`dispatch_async(dispatch_get_main_queue(), ^{...})`) used for Cordova callbacks.
 Uses Objective-C blocks and `dispatch_group_t` for managing concurrent queries.
 (Note: Potential retain cycle risk with blocks if `__weak` or `__unsafe_unretained` is not used).
 Result aggregation relies on implicit `dispatch_group_notify` queue behavior for thread safety.
 *   **Permissions Handling:**
     *   Android: Dedicated Activity (`HealthActivityPermissions`) launched from the plugin.
     *   iOS: Uses `HKHealthStore.requestAuthorization`.
 Pre-query check in `getExerciseData` verifies core statuses are not `.notDetermined`.
 Distance sub-query proceeds if distance status is `.sharingAuthorized` or `.sharingDenied`.
 HealthKit entitlement configured directly in `plugin.xml`.
+Also requests permissions for `HKQuantityTypeIdentifierWalkingSpeed` and `HKQuantityTypeIdentifierStepCount`.
 *   **Data Serialization:**
     *   Android: Gson library.
     *   iOS: `NSJSONSerialization`.